 F. Program Remediation or Discontinuance

 In the case of a decision for remediation, the program will be required to undergo remedial or corrective action based on formal review of the self-study and the presentation.
-The recommendation for remediation will address specific concerns derived from the APR process.
-Following a recommendation of remedial or corrective action, a program faculty member identified by the dean will create a remediation plan in consultation with their academic dean.
-The period of the remediation plan shall be no longer than two years, at which time an additional academic program review process shall occur.
+The recommendation for remediation will address specific concerns derived from the Academic Program Review process.
+Following a recommendation of remedial or corrective action, a program faculty member identified by the Dean will create a remediation plan in consultation with their Dean.
+The period of the remediation plan shall be no longer than two years, at which time an additional Academic Program Review process shall occur.

-If the second APR process leads to a determination that the program still needs significant improvements to meet SFCC standards of quality, the APR committee shall recommend program discontinuance to the vice presidents.
+If the second Academic Program Review process leads to a determination that the program still needs significant improvements to meet SFCC standards of quality, the Academic Program Review Committee shall recommend program discontinuance to the vice presidents.

 G. Out-of-Cycle Program Review

-Policy 3-5 provides for “out-of-cycle” program review, which may be requested by a dean, a program leader, the Vice President for Academic and Student Affairs, the Associate Vice President for Planning and Institutuional Effectiveness, Chief Financial Officer, or the President.
-The out-of-cycle review may consist of the comprehensive process outlined above, or it may consist of an accelerated process that would consider criteria such as community impact, enrollment, and program costs.
+Policy 3-5 provides for “out-of-cycle” program review, which may be requested by a Dean, a program lead, the Vice President for Academic and Student Affairs, Associate Vice President for Planning and Institutional Effectiveness, Vice President of Finance/Chief Financial Officer, or the President.
+The out-of-cycle review may consist of the comprehensive process outlined above or it may consist of an accelerated process that would consider criteria such as community impact, enrollment, and program costs.

 Contact: Ruthy Watson, Director of Assessment, Program Review and Special Projects